tmarktaylor/phmutest/docs/codemode.md

 - The blocks are not isolated.
 - Names assigned at the top level of a block are visible to other blocks.
+- Each block must start with no indent level.

 ## --generate